 Pick-to-Light Picking zones

-Pick-to-Light System with multiple picking zones
+Pick-to-Light System with several picking zones

 What is a Pick-to-Light picking zone?